asif-shakeel/quantum-walk/README.md

 # quantum-walk
 python code for a particle hopping on a one-dimensioanl lattice accroding to a quantum rule for moving left/right.
-The particle interacts with a memory qubit at the site to dtermine its next move.
+The particle interacts with a memory qubit at the site to determine its next move.
 This qubit has a memory of previous visits to the site.
 The parameters at the top of the file when changed will generate various walk patterns.
 It will also plot the probability distributions from the interference pattern as the particle's wave fucntion spreads across the lattice.